dCache/dcache/docs/TheBook/config-billing.md

         DOMAIN          CELL        DATABASE HOST      USER      MANAGEABLE AUTO
         namespaceDomain PnfsManager chimera  localhost dcache    Yes        Yes
         namespaceDomain cleaner     chimera  localhost dcache    No         No
-        httpdDomain     billing     billing  localhost dcache   Yes        Yes
+        billingDomain   billing     billing  localhost dcache   Yes        Yes

 -   Database inserts are batched for performance.
-Since 2.8, improvements have been made to the way the billing service handles these inserts.
-As a consequence, the older in-memory caching threshold properties are now obsolete:

-    -   billing.db.inserts.max-before-commit
-        (defaults to
-        10000
-        )
-    -   billing.db.inserts.timeout-before-commit
-        (defaults to
-        5
-        )

-    Inserts can now be tuned by adjusting the queue sizes (there are four of them, each mapped to the four main tables: billinginfo, storageinfo, doorinfo, hitinfo), and the maximum database batch size.
+Since 2.8, improvements have been made to the way the billing service handles these inserts, which can now be tuned by adjusting the queue sizes (there are four of them, each mapped to the four main tables: billinginfo, storageinfo, doorinfo, hitinfo), and the maximum database batch size.

     -   billing.db.inserts.max-queue-size
         (defaults to